 - Do e-cigarettes cause any smells that might affect other employees in the workplace?

-- If an employee gets sick from secondhand vapor from an e-cigarette and the employer permits vaping in the workplace, could the sickened employee successfully sue or get workers' compensation from the illness?
+- If an employee gets sick from secondhand vapor from an e-cigarette and the employer permits vaping in the workplace, could the sickened employee successfully sue or get workers' compensation for the illness?

 - Does an employer need to implement a workplace e-cigarette policy?

-- Are there any liability risks for an employer in allowing the use of e-cigarettes in the workplace?
+- Are there any federal or state laws regulating e-cigarettes in the workplace?